 What Is a Rent Book in Ireland?

-Especially if you’ve just moved to Ireland, a rent book might seem a bit odd.
 A rent book in Ireland is a document that keeps track of all the rental payments that have been made.
-Usually you will give your tenant a rent book at the beginning of the tenancy agreement and make a note of the first payment and the date.
-There are many ways you can keep the rent book either a physical or digital copy, as long as each date and each payment is recorded!
+As a landlord, you typically provide it at the tenancy's beginning, recording the first payment and date.
+The rent book can be maintained as either a physical or digital copy, provided all dates and payments are properly documented.

 Does a Landlord Have To Provide a Rent Book?